167 Comments

 Thanks for posting.
 I think it's the elephant in the room.
 Restoring Obamacare can't be the only issue.
 That was the only focus of Jeffries weekly press conference this week.
 And the press did not ask him the broader questions except one about farm policy.
 The approach is too timid, too narrow.

 ICE, NIH, Tariffs, Ukraine, and I would add Presidential Police Force Invasions.
 This is the world we are living in.
-May our daily calls can help move the dial.
+May our daily calls help move the dial.

 ...and lets not forget Mamdani and Gaza as issues that significant sectors of the voting public wont let go.
 Mamdani should be a lay-up.
 The voters of NYC made a clear choice in the primary.
 Leadership could give the Democratic brand a real boost by simply endorsing the man.